wolfhece.irm_qdf

 ab – the Montana coefficients

-- get_Q(dur, T)[source]
+- get_quantityrain(dur, T)[source]

-Get the quantity of rain for a given duration and return period
+Get the quantity of rain for a given duration and return period.

 - Parameters: